 Kat furthered her natural acting talents with vocal training, piano lessons and dance classes.
-At 15, she was chosen by renowned choreographer Fatima to perform at the BET Awards as a background dancer for Bow-Wow, leading to stints as a dancer for Missy Elliott and Pharrell, and went on to work with choreographers Hi Hat and Michael Rooney.
+At 15, she was chosen by renowned choreographer Fatima to perform at the BET Awards as a background dancer for Shad Moss, leading to stints as a dancer for Missy Elliott and Pharrell Williams, and went on to work with choreographers Hi Hat and Michael Rooney.

 Kat went on to be the face of many campaigns and endorsements that include Wet n Wild, Degree, Foster Grant, Caress, OP, Yoplait, Samsung, U by Kotex, Avon, Bing, Ford, Aquafina, Abercrombie, Nivea, and Armani Exchange.
-In 2013 she became a high profile supporter of the UNHCR (United Nations High Commissioner of Refugees) which she currently travels and campaigns for.
+In 2013 she became a high profile supporter of the United Nations High Commissioner of Refugees, for which she travels and campaigns.
 She is a council member for GLAAD (Gay & Lesbian Alliance Against Defamation), as well an ambassador for The Water Project and went on to help fund wells for clean water to be built for villages and schools throughout Africa.
 In 2016, she became the Goodwill Ambassador to Empower54.

 Kat soon signed to A&M Octone Records and she released her debut EP, "Against The Wall" in May of 2012.
 The first single, "Put Your Graffiti On Me," which was produced by Australian Duo "Twice as Nice" (50 Cent, Pete Wentz), reached over 7 million views on VEVO and charted on the Billboard Dance Charts.
 Her last single "Power" produced by Mitch Allen (Demi Lovato's "Heart Attack") was released on iTunes July 31st 2013 and premiered on billboard.com to positive reviews.
 The song was added to over 30 stations within the first week of its release.
 Kat has completed her 7th season of "The Vampire Diaries" and recently finished filming the Tupac Shakur biopic "All Eyez On Me" and released her first full length album, "Roxbury Drive," which includes "Secrets" featuring Babyface.
-She is currently working on her second debut album, set to release in Fall 2016.
+She then worked on her second debut album, set to release in Fall 2016.
 Kat has produced and sold multiple projects which range from web series' with Maker Studios to her dance drama "From The Top" with Warner Bros.
 Television.
-She is currently producing the Tammi Terrell biopic alongside Hilary Shor (The Butler, Children of Men), Bob Teitel (Barbershop, A Few Good Men), and Rose Ganguzza (Kill Your Darlings, New York, I Love You).
+She produced a Tammi Terrell biopic alongside Hilary Shor (Lee Daniels' The Butler (2013), Children of Men (2006)), Robert Teitel (Barbershop (2002), A Few Good Men (1992)), and Rose Ganguzza (_Kill Your Darlings_, New York, I Love You (2008)).

-Kat is currently represented by Brillstein Entertainment Partners & William Morris Endeavor.More
+Kat is represented by Brillstein Entertainment Partners & William Morris Endeavor.More